 My strengths as a therapist include an innate ability to restore calm in relationships disrupted by the stress of chronic, unresolved conflicts and emotional disconnection.
 I am open-minded to all perspectives in the room, leading my clients to feel safe and heard.

 I have served individuals, couples, and families in a variety of settings including community agencies, shelters, residential treatment facilities, churches, and private practice.
-I have two convenient locations, providing therapeutic services to the communities of North Dallas, Frisco, and surrounding areas.
+I have a conveniently accessible location, providing therapeutic services to the communities of Frisco, Plano, North Dallas, and surrounding areas.

 I hold a doctorate in Marriage and Family Therapy from Texas Wesleyan University in Fort Worth, Texas.